Wishmasterflo/ofox_lynx/README.md

 This is still "work in progress".
 I have removed the Orangefox release again now as it was not booting up after flashing it.

-Based on August 2023 Kernel
+Based on September 2023 Kernel

 ## Installation methods: